3JTek/General-Assembly-Notes/module-01/html.md

 <img src="https://gph.is/28UMzPi" /> <!-- self-closing tag -->
 <input type="text" name="name" /> <!-- self-closing tag -->
 ```

-## Block level and inline elements

-HTML tags fall in to one of two categories, `inline` and `block` level elements.

-A block level element takes up the whole width of the parent element, and can be styled with padding and margin.
-An inline element sits in the flow of the document like a word in a sentence, and allows content to sit either side of it.
-We'll be looking more at this later in the CSS part of the module.

 ## Common HTML tags